joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/08/23/books/review/earl-swift-up-on-cove-mountain.html

 **America’s Desert Metropolis Is on the Short List to Lose Water**\
-`Decades ago, the state won funding for a massive Colorado River project by agreeing to be first in line for cuts at a time of deep drought.
+`Decades ago, Arizona won funding for a massive Colorado River project by agreeing to be first in line for cuts at a time of deep drought.
 The Trump administration says that time has come.`\
 https://www.nytimes.com/2026/08/23/us/arizona-canals-colorado-river.html

 **Jeff Conolly, Manic Garage-Rock Frontman, Dies at 69**\